Bullet (typography): Modern use

 Alternatives to bulleted lists are numbered lists and outlines (lettered lists, hierarchical lists).
 They are used where either the order is important or to label the items for later referencing.

 Other uses

-The glyph is sometimes used as a way to hide passwords or confidential information.
+The bullet glyph is sometimes used as a way to hide passwords or confidential information in a practice known as password masking.
 For example, the credit card number 1234 5678 9876 4321 might be displayed as •••• •••• •••• 4321.